U.S. Alerts

 Issued by: National Weather Service Birmingham, AL

-Today: A 40 percent chance of showers and thunderstorms after 1pm.
-Mostly sunny, with a high near 94.
-Calm wind becoming east around 5 mph in the morning.
+Friday: A 50 percent chance of showers and thunderstorms after 1pm.
+Partly sunny, with a high near 94.
+Calm wind becoming northwest around 5 mph.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Mostly Sunny